Alexios Komnenos (co-emperor): Family

 It is possible that Alexios married twice, the first wife being Dobrodjeja Mstislavna of Kiev, a daughter of Mstislav I of Kiev, and the second being Kata of Georgia, a daughter of David IV of Georgia.
 While both women are known to have married members of the Komnenoi, several theories have been suggested as to the identities of their husband or husbands.

-His daughter Maria Komnene married the pansebastos Alexios Axouch.
+His daughter, Maria Komnene, married the pansebastos Alexios Axouch.
 He was the son of John Axouch, the megas domestikos (commander-in-chief of the Byzantine army), who was a close friend of John II.
 Alexios Axuch served as Duke of Cilicia and protostrator.
-However he eventually fell out of favor with Manuel I Komnenos in 1167.
-John Kinnamos and Niketas Choniates report that the accusations against him included practice of witchcraft.
+However, he eventually fell out of favor with Manuel I Komnenos in 1167.
+John Kinnamos and Niketas Choniates report that the accusations against him included the practice of witchcraft.
 He and an unnamed "Latin wizard" were accused of causing the pregnancy of Maria of Antioch, the Empress consort, to result in a miscarriage.
 They supposedly managed to do so by providing drugs to Maria.
 Maria Komnene, "wife of Alexios the protostrator" was mentioned in a seal.
 According to the Dictionnaire historique et Généalogique des grandes familles de Grèce, d'Albanie et de Constantinople (1983) by Mihail-Dimitri Sturdza, this Maria was suffering from insanity by the end of her life.

 They were the parents of John Komnenos "the Fat", a short-lived rival emperor to Alexios III Angelos.
 Theodora Axuchina, wife of Alexios I of Trebizond, is considered a possible daughter of John the Fat.